fbpx

 3. Zapier

 I’ll be the first to admit that I’m not using Zapier to its full potential.
-It’s the glue that holds the whole Internet together, in my eyes.
+It’s the glue that holds the whole Internet together.

 But still: having the ability to connect basically any tool I want to any other tool I want?
 AMAZING.
 WE ARE IN THE FUTURE.